mapmeld/geo-game-rails/README.md

 * A <strong>Category</strong> is a special item which users are trying to collect or photograph.
 You should specify a memorable #hashtag for each Category.

 * An <strong>Instagram User</strong> is any Instagram user who adds your game's #hashtags to public, geolocated photos.
+They do not need to register beforehand.

-* An <strong>Instagram Photo</strong> is any public, geotagged photo with your game's #hashtags.
-They are scored by the moment when they are scraped
+* An <strong>Instagram Photo</strong> is any public, geotagged Instagram photo with your game's #hashtag in the caption.
+They are scored at the moment when they are added to the game, based on the photo's location and Instagram likes.

 ## Customization